-There are nights, so and hushed, I can feel the texture of my tattered soul moving within me.
+There are nights, so vacant and hushed, I can feel the of my tattered soul moving within me.
 Black tar, dripping, sticky and thick.
 A soft, slow secretion of indifference slopping through the hollow suit I use as a body.

 say these are the words of a damaged mind.